iamalittletester/thewaiter/README.md

      </exclusions>
  </dependency>
   ```
-  The waiter library has Selenium as a dependency, so in order to avoid dependency management issues, the "exclusion" section needs to be added.
+  The Waiter library has Selenium as a dependency, so in order to avoid dependency management issues, the "exclusion" section needs to be added.
 This way, you can control from your own dependency the Selenium version you want to import into your project.

 ## Using Waiter in your tests
 After you imported the library as a dependency, you can start creating the tests that will use it.
 In the class where you will use it, you first need to import the Waiter class, as follows: